User login

 HOUSINGWORKS IN ACTION

-HousingWorks advocates for and supports implementation on new City of Boston initiative
+HousingWorks advocates for and supports implementation of new City of Boston initiative - City Rental Subsidy

-The Boston Rental Subsidy Coalition comprised of 20 different advocacy groups, lobbied the mayor's office for 5 years to institute one of the first programs to convert so-called "affordable" housing into truly affordable housing.
-The mayor's answer was always no. However, the game changed when HousingWorks brought some of its data reports to city hall as a new member of the coalition.
+The Boston Rental Subsidy Coalition comprised of more than 20 different advocacy groups, lobbied the mayor's office for 5 years to institute one of the first programs in the country to convert so-called "affordable" housing into truly affordable housing.
+The mayor's answer was always "no".
+However, the game changed when HousingWorks brought some of its data reports to city hall as a new member of the coalition (chart at left shows growing numbers of FTE but homeless!) - and a week later, the Mayor changed his mind.
+Now, we are part of a team meeting with Boston Housing Authority to monitor the implementation and growth of the program.

 HousingWorks offers guidance to Fenway CDC Data Policy Committee